vihdutta/autosort/README.md

 ## Installation

-Download the latest version of autosort from https://github.com/vihdutta/autosort/releases.
+Download the latest version of autosort from https://github.com/vihdutta/autosort/releases/latest.
 Since autosort is an .exe, your anti-virus may prevent you from running autosort.
-You may have to exclude autosort from your devices anti-virus software prior to usage.
+You may have to exclude autosort from your anti-virus software prior to usage.

 ## Some Future Considerations